 - Speak freely, but don’t be offensive

-One of the most important tips is to understand and realize that the wheelchair user is a person first and always.
+One of the most important tips is to understand and realize that a wheelchair user is a person first and always.
 They just get around in a different way.
 Treat a wheelchair user as you would want to be treated if the roles were reversed.
 Think about what you are going to say before you actually speak the words.
 Sometimes a sentence might seem funny, but when you run it through your head it actually can be taken differently then you intended.
 Wheelchair users are just like you and they deserve to be treated equally.
 Take your time when having a conversation and meeting them.
 Once you get comfortable with all of the tips and learn to avoid certain things, you will naturally feel comfortable around wheelchair users and ultimately make them feel respected.

 Keep these helpful wheelchair etiquette tips in mind every time you are graced with the presence of a wheelchair user.
 Remember that they are just like you and should be treated with respect.
 Never talk to them with a baby voice or make them feel less of a person.
 Always use your full voice and be polite, without being condescending.
 The next time you meet a wheelchair user you will surely make them feel comfortable when following these helpful suggestions.